DoubleML/doubleml-for-py/doc/intro/intro.rst

         > # R-code here
         > a=5

-To specify the data and the variables for the causal model from :py:class:`numpy.ndarray` we call
+To specify the data and the variables for the causal model from arrays we call

 .. tabs::